mgoadric/cardstock/_posts/2019-02-06-ninetyeight-heuristics.md

 total.
 But in Ninety-Nine, we just have the tipping point of the discard `PILE` growing larger than 98, so it is harder to differentiate the players.
 Instead, we will compare the chance that a random player will not lose to the expected chance based on the number of players.
+We use 1 - the win percentage to calculate this new fairness value.

-The image below shows that random players behave as expected, giving no advantage or disadvantage to the first player.
+The image below shows that
+random players behave somewhat as expected.
+There is a slight advantage to being the first player, but this could be due to statistical fluctuations, as the expected value is within the spread of values.

 ![Ninety-Eight Fairness]({{site.url}}{{site.baseurl}}/images/ninetyeight/fairness.png){:class="post-image"}